Flexible work is here to stay but you should choose an emphasis

 Most tech organisations were forced to change to remote during lockdown but haven't explicitly changed their office attendance policy.

 Covid accelerated the acceptance of remote work and expectations have changed, so your old policies are likely out of date for the current hiring market.
-Just to be competitive you have to have some flexibility.
+Just to be competitive you have to have at least some flexibility for work location.

 You don't have to choose 100% remote or 100% in-office for your organisation, and research suggests that a mix of the two is best.